theksmith/Steering-Wheel-Interface/README.md

 	NOTE: Many of the cheap eBay clones do not implement every protocol correctly and therefore may not work.
 [This one](http://www.amazon.com/ScanTool-423001-ElmScan-Diagnostic-Software/dp/B002PYBZJO/) is known to work.

-+	A USB OTG cable	(or an Android device with a native USB Host port)
++	A USB OTG cable	(or an Android device with native USB Host port)

-+	A Jeep/Chrysler/Dodge vehicle with a SAE J1850 VPW base PCI Bus (many late 90's through mid 2000's models)
++	A Jeep/Chrysler/Dodge vehicle with a SAE J1850 VPW base PCI Bus (many late 90's through mid 2000 models)

 Compile and deploy the application.
 Plug the scantool into the vehicle via the OBDII diagnostic port and into the Android device through the USB OTG cable.